 Clinicians were initially nominated by the service directors of ELFT and asked to participate in the study, in order to reach the target sample of 36.
 As previously stated, additional clinicians were later recruited into the trial to reach a re-calculated sample size of 49.
 These additional clinicians were recruited by contacting team managers and asking that they invite additional members of their team to volunteer.
 Researchers met with all clinicians to determine eligibility and obtain written informed consent to participate.

 To identify eligible patients, researchers screened clinicians’ caseloads using electronic records and discussed the eligibility of each patient with the clinician.
 Suitable patients were first informed about the study by their clinicians and, if they agreed, met with a researcher for further discussion.
-During this meeting, the researcher provided information about the study, established all inclusion criteria, and obtained written informed consent.
-Initially, researchers approached seven eligible patients from each clinician’s caseload according to a random (computer-generated) sample.
+During this meeting, the researcher provided information about the study, giving the patient an information sheet that had been checked for user-friendly language by the service user reference group.
+They also established all inclusion criteria, and obtained written informed consent.
+Initially, the researcher approached seven eligible patients from each clinician’s caseload according to a random (computer-generated) sample.
 If less than five of these patients consented to take part, then the remaining eligible patients were approached according to a pre-defined random (computer-generated) order, until either five patients had consented or no more eligible patients remained.

 Clinicians were then randomised once all baseline assessments had been completed with their recruited patients.
 A member of the research team, who was not involved in outcome assessment, emailed the independent statistician with randomisation requests who then informed the researcher of the allocation via email.